harshi0102/react-redux-capstone/README.md

 This is an app that lets you view the current weather around the world.
 And a detailed minimum and maximum temperature of the last week.
+In this project I create a SPA to show the weather of countries from Open-Meteo API.
+I follow the below requirements

+Home page

+ When the page loads, the webapp shows the list of categories that could be filtered out by some parameter, for example by the category name.

+ Along with the category name, it displays some numeric values per category that come from the API.

+ When the user clicks (or taps) on a category item, the application navigates to the details page.

+Details page

+ In the details page, the webapp retrieves data from the API to show detailed data in the category.

+ When the user clicks on the "Back" button (<), the user navigates to the home page.

+Testing requirements

+ Created unit tests for pure functions in your Redux code.

+ Created integration tests for your application using the React Testing Library.

+ I mocked the access to the API, so that my tests does not send actual requests.

+ I mocked the connection to the Redux Store.

+Technical requirements

+ The project is a single-page application (SPA) built with React and Redux.

+ The data retrieved from the API is stored in the Redux store.

+ I filtered out the data that you retrieve from the API using a Filter stateless component.

+ Every page (the main page and the pages for each item) have a unique route within the SPA.

+ The project is deployed and accessible online.

 ## 🛠 Built With <a name="built-with"></a>